-With all the good points mentioned above, one might think that all wine glasses have stems, but no, that’s not the case.
+With all the good points mentioned above, one might think that all red wine glasses and white wine glasses have stems - but no, that’s not the case.
 There is such a thing called stemless wine glasses that look like only the bowl component of the stemmed glass.
-Experts have debated about the benefits of stem-less wine glasses given that the stemmed glasses are clearly designed according to purpose.
+Experts have debated about the benefits of this style of wine glass given that the stemmed glasses are clearly designed according to purpose.
 Nowadays, the stemless wine glassware has made its way into the spotlight and is widely used in restaurants and bars.

-Stemless glasses are very similar to the glasses that we use everyday, which is the water glass.
-Without the stem, clearly you’re going to leave some of your fingerprints on the surface of the glassware but it doesn’t matter since stemless wine glasses are intended for informal or casual occasions so you’re not as conscious in using it compared to the traditional stemmed wine glassware.
-You can serve both red wines and white wine in it but some argue that it is more beneficial for reds since it warms the wine and does something to its flavor, depending on what type of red wines, that is.
+Stemless glasses are very similar to the glasses that we use everyday.
+Without the stem, you’re clearly going to leave some of your fingerprints on the surface of the glassware.
+Although, it doesn’t matter since stemless wine glasses are intended for casual occasions - so you’re not as conscious about handling it properly as compared to the traditional glassware.
+You can serve both red wine and white wine in it.
+Some argue that it is more beneficial for reds since it warms the wine and positively affects its flavor - depending on what type of red wines, that is.

-They are still eye-catching, but without the stems, they are not as elegant as the stemmed ones but then again, they are for casual events so it’s totally understandable.
+They are still eye-catching.
+They may not be as elegant as the stemmed ones but it's totally fine, as they are meant for casual events.
 What matters is that they are accepted and they still serve their purpose.

 Wine is all about elegance.
-And what better way to serve it than the iconic wine glass.
+And what better way to pour your Sauvignon Blanc than in a classic wine glass?
 It has become a symbol of the wine.
-The structure may have come from resemblance of the chalice but its evolution has worked out really great.
-There are a lot of ways on how to serve wine such as utilizing the stemless wine glass, a tumbler glass or you can even chug it out from the bottle if you want.
-But, then again, there’s an etiquette surrounding the proper handling of wine.
+The structure may have come from resemblance of the chalice, but its evolution has worked out really great.
+Of course, nothing's stopping you from utilizing a stemless glass, a tumbler, or even chugging it out from the bottle.
+Yet, there’s an etiquette surrounding the proper handling of wine.
 The stem actually helps fulfill that etiquette and enhances the flavors and aromas of the wine.
 It also allows you to admire the visuals of the wine upon swirling it.
 It’s just that wine takes a very long time with very delicate processes to get it right and it’s only natural that it receives the proper vessel that it deserves.